Barron served as shadow spokesperson on energy and climate change 1988-93, on work and pensions 1993-95, and on health 1995-98.

 All-party group on fracking

 In March 2018 Barron was appointed vice-chair of a new Westminster all-party group on the impact of commercial fracking in the UK.
-The group is due to hold an evidence session on the impacts of fracking in June 2018.
+The group held an evidence session on the impacts of fracking in June 2018.

 - All Party Parliamentary Group on the Impact of Shale Gas - vice co-chair appointed early 2018